websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/3-0-breaking-changes.md

 ### Why was this change made?

-This change was made to keep the navigation scope in the header bar while remaining compliant with DXP 7.3 standards.
+The menu change was made to keep the navigation scope in the header bar while remaining compliant with DXP 7.3 standards.
+The `commerce-admin-api` and `commerce-admin-web` modules were removed since they are no longer in use with the removal of the old menu location.

 ## Files Moved